Fireside Fare: Cozy Dining in Baltimore

 Housed in the historic Gunther Brewing Company building in Brewer’s Hill, you’ll find innovated, modern American cuisine at Gunther & Co.
 The restaurant’s menu is ever-changing, so there’s always something new to try.
 Not only is the fare a spectacle, but the interior is too, boasting a living wall, a glass-walled private dining room and an open-concept second level where an electric fireplace roars.

-The historic Lord Baltimore Hotel is home to three food-focused venues, including the LB Bakery, the seasonal rooftop LB Skybar and the LB Tavern.
+The historic Lord Baltimore Hotel is home to three food-focused venues, including the LB Bakery, the seasonal rooftop LB Skybar and the new Chesapeake Restaurant coming soon.
 The latter is open year-round, serving local craft beer on tap, hand-crafted cocktails and Americana fare for lunch and dinner.
 No matter what you order, be sure to check out the lounge space, warmed by an electric fireplace.

 Leinie Lodge & Beer Garden Baltimore